Scroll down to see inspirational videos.

 I really enjoyed these memories because I had a lot of fun at social events and being with friends.
 I took some fun classes this semester.
 I enjoyed being a college student.
 I enjoy these events at school because I get to have fun and teach the first year students to have fun and take them to football games, basketball games, baseball games, volleyball games, and movie night at the Joe.

 I feel ready and happy to live independently.
-I look foward to working with animals.
+I look forward to working with animals.
 I want a career as veterinary assistant at a pet clinic or finding some other job with animals.
 I’m going to look at different vet hospitals and clinics.
 I’m going to apply for jobs this summer.

 I had an amazing first year of college.
 I just finished my first year in the UNR Path to Independence program.